Migrating to GCP¶

 How long does it take to migrate?¶

 A minimal application without any external requirements only have to change a single configuration parameter when deploying and have migrated their application in 5 minutes.
-See this table for the differences between GCP and on-premises, and which that may apply to your application.
+GCP compared to on-premises summarizes the differences and how that may apply to your application.

 We have personally identifiable and/or sensitive data in our application, and we heard about the Privacy Shield invalidation.
 Can we still use GCP?¶